 6. The Year We Fell Down

-It is a classic sports cute romance.
-The main character is Corey, who has a spinal cord injury falling for Hartley, who has a broken leg in two places.
+This is a classic sports cute romance.
+The main character, Corey, who has a spinal cord injury, falls for Hartley, who has a broken leg in two places.
 They are both hockey players.
-Corey knows that she’s never going to be able to play ice hockey again.
+Corey knows that she will never be able to play ice hockey again.
 Hartley knows that he is going to be able to play hockey again.
-So it’s an exciting story because Corey has to come to terms with the fact that she’s falling for someone who gets to do the sport she loves.
+So it’s an exciting story because Corey has to accept that she’s falling for someone who gets to do the sport she loves.

 Corey is not going to get better.
 On top of that, she struggles because Hartley has a girlfriend at the beginning of this book and knows she can’t cross that line.
 There’s no soft cheating or anything like that in this book.
 There’s a clear delineation of breakup and then romantic feelings.
 So if that’s something that worries you, don’t worry.